WordPress/openverse/documentation/projects/planning.md

 #### Wrapping up

 Finally, the plan is merged, then the project thread is given a substantial update.
-At this point we should be able to fill in all metadata, including some additional fields:
+At this point we should be able to fill in most project metadata and some additional details:

+- Create GitHub issues for all necessary implementation plans and link to them in the project thread body.
+This allows implementation plans to be assigned and scheduled properly.
 - Links to the kick-off and technical implementation documents
 - Links to any other external documents or supporting materials
 - List stakeholders: